 High-end power meters are almost a necessity for pro-level racing.
 It doesn’t matter if you’re training for the Tour de France or the Zwift Premier League.
 A power meter will be your most valuable training tool.
-(Fun fact: not every pro uses a power meter.
-In 2021, Bauke Mollema of Trek-Segafredo won a stage at the Tour de France without a power meter or head unit).
+(Fun fact: In 2021, Bauke Mollema of Trek-Segafredo won a stage at the Tour de France without a power meter or head unit).

 Accuracy is everything, and you can even get disqualified for inaccurate or questionable power data.
-So if you’re seriously into indoor racing, a high-end power meter or direct drive smart trainer is well worth the investment.
+If you’re seriously into indoor racing, a high-end power meter or direct drive smart trainer is well worth the investment.

 Cycling Power meters allow us to directly measure our fitness gains over time.

-Beginner cyclists can get away with training on feel for a while, and then maybe a heart rate strap.
+Beginner cyclists can get away with training on feel for a while.
 But as soon as you set your sights on the elite ranks, you can truly benefit from a power meter.

 As discussed above, the difference between single and dual-sided power meters can be significant – up to a 4% power discrepancy, without even factoring in calibration or potential inaccuracies.
 Most people won’t mind the difference.
 If you’re a serious cyclist, it’s important to have as accurate of a power reading as possible.
 And that means a dual-sided meter.